rnnisi/NishiDev/README.md

 ### check_reset.sh
 Runs in background on sensor facing Pi so that Pi can listen to troubleshooting requests while running jobs.

+### DataRefresh.sh (coming soon!)
+Backup data to a more powerful computer.
+Wipe data from RPi's periodically to avoid running out of memory.
+Optionally will automatically run analysis scripts and add  files with more specific data to experimental directories.
+(Useful if one Pi is running the same experiment over and over again, avoid manually analyzing data).
+There will be an option added to the GUI to submit analyis scripts to be run automatically.

 ### /UserEnd
 Contains all code needed to run on server and support online GUI.
 Scripting done in PHP, structured in HTML, CSS styling.
+Live updates for data acqusition, run requests, and devices status.
+This is the support and the actual code for the endsystem.
+Any device accessing the control panel from a browser to submit requests or get data is intended endpoint.
+The website is intended as a user friendly GUI.
+Along with the installation wrappers, this should circumvent any need for users to have any programming savvy.

 ## Important Notes for Use